praks7v/BloggersUnity/jenkins/README.md

-# Jenkins Pipeline Project
+# Create Jenkins Pipeline

 ## Overview
 This project uses Jenkins Pipeline to automate the build, test, and deployment processes.
-The Jenkins Pipeline is defined in a `Jenkinsfile` located at the root of the repository.
+The Jenkins Pipeline is defined in a `Jenkinsfile` located at the `jenkins` directory of the repository.

+- Follow the Jenkins official documentation for [Jenkins Installation](https://www.jenkins.io/doc/book/installing/).

 ## Prerequisites
 - Jenkins installed and running
 - Jenkins Pipeline plugin installed